The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Introduction

 \subsection{An Independent Test}

-The conclusions described above were based on spectroscopic and photometric data.
+The conclusions described above were based purely on spectroscopy and photometry.
 However, there is a third avenue by which we can examine the role of starbursts in passive galaxy production: galaxy structure.
 In this paper, we probe the accuracy of our hypotheses from this independent perspective.
 By analyzing the \sersic index distributions of the ICBS spectral types as derived from high-resolution near-infrared (NIR) imaging, we will show that the structural relationships between these systems not only support, but independently suggest, much of the picture we painted in Paper II.

-We proceed as follows: Section 2 outlines the ICBS and the data used in this analysis; Section 3 describes our \sersic index measurement routine; Section 4 presents our results.
-We provide a discussion in Section 5 and conclude in Section 6.
-Throughout, we take ${\rm H_0} = 72 \kms \Mpc^{-1}$, $\Omega_m = 0.27$, and $\Omega_{\Lambda} = 0.73$.
+We proceed as follows: Section 2 outlines the ICBS and the data used in this analysis; Section 3 describes our \sersic index measurement routine; Section 4 presents our results; Section 5 our discussion.
+We conclude in Section 6.
+Throughout, we take $H_0 = 72 \kms \Mpc^{-1}$, $\Omega_m = 0.27$, and $\Omega_{\Lambda} = 0.73$.
 All magnitudes are quoted in the 2MASS system unless otherwise indicated.